 While A-list celebs can make close to £200,000 for a 2-hour club appearance, up and coming socialites could about £3,500 for the same.

-Perhaps you’ve dedicated your life to the study of a specific kind of ant or maybe spend hours building popular computer games.
-Whatever the case may be, if you catch the eye, chances are good you’ll get invited to speak at conferences, present papers and get media interviews in no time.
+Perhaps you’ve dedicated your life to the study of a specific kind of ant, or maybe spend hours building popular computer games.
+Whatever the case may be, if you catch public interest, chances are good you’ll get invited to speak at conferences, present papers, and get media interviews.